 - 567. Kushner was correct that PWM did provide Donald Trump, Jr. and eventually his father Donald J. Trump and the Trump Organization unparalleled rates on loans.
 Each of the three loans outstanding as of May 2022 were shopped to other banks as well as the CRE division within Deutsche Bank.
 The interest rates offered by PWM were significantly lower than any other offers.
 As Ivanka Trump wrote after receiving one term sheet from the PWM division: "It doesn't get better than this."
 And a personal guarantee of each loan by Donald J. Trump was necessary to meet the "recourse" requirement in order to obtain those preferential rates. - 568.
 As a result of the personal guarantee, the annual Statement of Financial Condition was central to each of those loans.
-By personally guaranteeing the loans and providing evidence of his liquidity and net worth through his Statements, Mr. Trump obtained for his company a significant improvement in the interest rates on the loans. - Trump of his Statement of Financial Condition as a requirement before any funds would be lent.
+By personally guaranteeing the loans and providing evidence of his liquidity and net worth through his Statements, Mr. Trump obtained for his company a significant improvement in the interest rates on the loans. - 569.
+The personal guaranty and other loan documents entailed a certification by Mr. Trump of his Statement of Financial Condition as a requirement before any funds would be lent.
 The regular submission of the Statements of Financial Condition also helped the Trump Organization and Mr. Trump avoid having the loans placed into default, because annual certifications of the accuracy of Mr. Trump's Statements were required.
 All told, the interest rate savings from the issuance of the false and misleading Statements of Financial Condition totaled between \$85 million and \$150 million.